CloudCompare/CloudCompare/BUILD.md

 1. [MPIR 2.6.0](http://www.mpir.org/)
 2. the forked version of the Cork library for CC: [<https://github.com/cloudcompare/cork>](https://github.com/cloudcompare/cork)
-    - on Windows see the VS2010, VS2012 and VS2013 projects shipped with this fork
+    - on Windows see the Visual project shipped with this fork and corresponding to your version (if any ;)
-    - for VS2010 and VS2012 you'll have to edit the `wincork` project and update the include path for MPIR (for all configurations/platforms)
     - for VS2013 just edit the `mpir` property sheet (in the Properties manager) and update the MPIR macro (in the `User macros` tab)

 Then, the CloudCompare CMake project will request that you set the following variables: